Freenove/Freenove_Super_Starter_Kit_for_ESP8266/docs/source/fnk0074/codes/Python/28_WiFi_Working_Modes.rst

 Code
 ========================

-Move the program folder “Freenove_Ultimate_Starter_Kit_for_ESP8266/Python/Python_Codes” to disk(D) in advance with the path of “D:/Micropython_Codes”.
+Move the program folder "Freenove_Ultimate_Starter_Kit_for_ESP8266/Python/Python_Codes" to disk(D) in advance with the path of "D:/Micropython_Codes".

-Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “28.1_Station_mode” and double click “Station_mode.py”.
+Open "Thonny", click "This computer" -> "D:" -> "Micropython_Codes" -> "20.1_Station_mode" and double click "Station_mode.py".

 Station_mode
 -------------------